AtmolanderMimi/basm/book/src/built-in-instructions.md

 | addr2 | number | address of a cell receiving a copy of the cell`addr1`                                       |
 | addr3 | number | address of a cell receiving a copy of the cell`addr1`                                       |

-`COPY` is a *weird* one which is needed because of the *weird* nature of the *weird* language which is bf *(weirdly)*.
+`COPY` is a *weird* instruction which is needed because of the *weird* nature of the *weird* language which is bf *(weirdly)*.
 There is no way to add two numbers together without one disappearing into the void, never to be seen again.
 This is why we require `COPY`.
-If we want operate on a value and still have a copy of it afterwards we will need to have the value twice.
+If we want operate on a value and still have a copy of it afterwards, we will need to have the value twice.
 Once to use for the operation and the other to keep it alive.
 `COPY` was made for this, it takes in one cell and sets the value of two other cells to the value of the source `addr1` cell, consuming it in the process.